sfgz/sfgz-basics/README.md

 ## Description
 Basic Extensions contains 6 Extension-files including design.

-Basics to feed a Nexcloud with userdata. sfgz_udb is the main Extension, it imports Userdata from Intranet-Sek II API.
+Basics to feed a Nexcloud with userdata. »sfgz_udb« is the main Extension, it imports Userdata from Intranet-Sek II API.

-sfgz_udb is also required by upcoming extensions as »sfgz_kurs« or »sfgz_lsbacker«
+»sfgz_udb« is also required by upcoming extensions as »sfgz_kurs« or »sfgz_lsbacker«

 The extension »sfgz_csvconvert« is mandatory, It converts uploaded tables to custom formatted-tables